 In the domestic market, the Bank of Russia can conduct financial operations for purposes other than monetary policy objectives.

-The Special Refinancing Facilities are designed to encourage banks to lend to companies in certain segments or sectors of the economy.
-These facilities are in the form of the Bank of Russia’s loans to credit institutions for relatively long periods and at a relatively low interest rate.
+The Special Facilities aim to encourage banks to lend to companies in certain segments or sectors of the economy.
+Through these facilities the Bank of Russia provides liquidity to credit institutions for relatively long periods and at a relatively low interest rate.

 Irrevocable Credit Lines are opened by the Bank of Russia to facilitate a smooth transition to Basel-III standards, in terms of compliance by systemically significant credit institutions with the liquidity coverage ratio.